Careers

 Start your career as a dental assistant

-Dental assisting is an optimal career choice for individuals who wish to work in a growing industry, interact with different people, and have varied job responsibilities.
-The job outlook for dental assistants is on the rise, with a faster-than-average growth rate of 8% through 2031
+Dental assisting is an optimal career choice if you want to work in a growing industry, interact with different people, and have a variety of job responsibilities.
+The job outlook for dental assistants is positive, with a faster-than-average growth rate of 8% through 2033

-Delta Technical College’s training program prepares students for entry-level dental assisting positions and can be completed in just nine months.
+The Dental Assisting Program at Delta Technical College prepares you for a dental assisting career and can be completed in just nine months!